commuterjoy/omniture-api-client/README.md

 ## Clickstream

+The responsive Guardian site uses the Navigation Interaction Type property (v37) to capture clicks and other user interface events.

+You can generate a clickstream report for this data like so,

 ```
 ruby clickstream -d "Gallery:swipe"
 ```

+Likewise, to generate a report for multiple properties you can comma separate the values,

 ```
 ruby clickstream -d "social-fb,social-gplus,social-twitter"
 ```

 ## Author

+Ultimately you can generate a report for any page, tag, section and so on.
+For demonstrative purposes I've included a command-line tool to generate data about any give author.

 ```
 ruby author -d "Charlie Brooker"